hamzasalahds/Electricity_Consumption_in_TN/README.md

 ## Results Summary

-- The ARIMA model performed well during stable weather periods but underpredicted usage during extreme months like January and July across all sectors
+- The SARIMAX model performed well during stable weather periods but underpredicted usage during extreme months like January and July across all sectors

 - Residential sector: Low error in February and April (<3%), but significant underpredictions during seasonal peaks (up to 11.7%)